chevere/parameter/README.md

 ## Summary

 Parameter is a library around parameter-argument which provides additional functionality with validation rules and schema introspection.
+Go to [chevere/action](https://github.com/chevere/action) for our object-oriented convention around this package.

 ## Installing